rmraya/Fluenta/README.md

 The version of Fluenta included in the official installers from [Fluenta's Home Page](https://www.maxprograms.com/products/fluenta.html) can be used at no cost for 30 days requesting a free Evaluation Key.

-Subscription version includes unlimited email support at tech@maxprograms.com
+Subscription version includes unlimited email support at [tech@maxprograms.com](mailto:tech@maxprograms.com).

 ### Differences sumary

-Differences | Source Code | Subscription Based -|:----------:|:-------------:
+Differences | From Source Code | Subscription Based -|:----------:|:-------------:
 Ready To Use Installers| No | Yes
 Notarized macOS launcher| No | Yes
 Signed launcher and installer for Windows | No | Yes Restricted Features | None | None
-Technical Support |  Peer support at  [Groups.io](https://groups.io/g/maxprograms/)| - Direct email at tech@maxprograms.com <br> - Peer support at [Groups.io](https://groups.io/g/maxprograms/)
+Technical Support |  Peer support at  [Groups.io](https://groups.io/g/maxprograms/)| - Direct email at [tech@maxprograms.com](mailto:tech@maxprograms.com) <br> - Peer support at [Groups.io](https://groups.io/g/maxprograms/)

 ## Installers

-Ready to use installers are available at <https://www.maxprograms.com/products/fluenta.html>
+Ready to use installers are available at [https://www.maxprograms.com/products/fluenta.html](https://www.maxprograms.com/products/fluenta.html).

 ## Building Yourself